TBAMax/ButtonDebounceRepeat/README.md

 # ButtonDebounceRepeat

-ButtonDebounceRepeat is an Arduino library for robust button handling.
+ButtonDebounceRepeat is an Arduino library for button handling.
 It provides debouncing, click counting, hold detection, and multi-speed repeat events for a single button input.

 ## Features